TalixAI/Elo/README.md

 3. **Contextual Application**: DMCS applies historical market data and contextual financial knowledge to optimize investment strategies.
 4. **Resource Optimization**: ERMU manages computational resources to ensure real-time analysis and decision-making, especially during high-frequency trading.

-**Simulation Results**: The Elo system successfully maximizes investment profits by dynamically adapting to market conditions and optimizing trading strategies based on real-time data and historical trends.
+In this scenario the Elo system successfully maximizes investment profits by dynamically adapting to market conditions and optimizing trading strategies based on real-time data and historical trends.

 ### **Comparative Analysis**